msampaio/flauta-solo/README.md

 	make initialize-development-database

+## Import Data From The Server

+You can copy the current data on the server's database and load on your development environment by running the command:

+    make reset-dev-database-with-data-from-server:

+Keep in mind that this will **delete all the data on the local development's database**

 ## Import Musical Data on the Server

 Go to the directory where the MusicXML files are and sync the files with the server: